Monmouth College: Affiliations

 Monmouth is a founding member of the Associated Colleges of the Midwest and a member of the Annapolis Group of independent liberal arts colleges.
-Monmouth also continues its relationship with the Presbyterian Church (USA), although courses in religion are no longer required, and is an active member of the Association of Presbyterian Colleges and Universities, of which President Mauri Ditzler served as chair in 2011–2012.
+Monmouth also continues its relationship with the Presbyterian Church (USA), although courses in religion are no longer required, and is a member of the Association of Presbyterian Colleges and Universities, of which a Monmouth College president served as chair in 2011–2012.
 Chemistry at Monmouth is an approved baccalaureate program by the American Chemical Society.
+Electrical engineering and mechanical engineering are accredited by ABET.
+The four-year nursing program is approved and conducted in cooperation with Saint Francis Medical Center College of Nursing.

 Academics and resources

-Academic program

-Monmouth College offers 34 major fields of study and 18 pre-professional fields of study (with 851 different courses offered) in the sciences, arts, humanities, mathematics, computer sciences, social sciences, foreign languages, classics, and several interdisciplinary fields (including premedical and pre-engineering studies) and provides an unusually integrated core curriculum.
+Monmouth College offers 40 major fields of study and 17 pre-professional fields of study (with 851 different courses offered) in the sciences, arts, humanities, mathematics, computer sciences, social sciences, foreign languages, classics, and interdisciplinary fields including premedical and pre-engineering studies, and provides an integrated core curriculum.
 This curriculum includes four signature courses designed to aid students in making connections across disciplines and understanding their education as an integrated whole.
 The curriculum allows freshman students to take advanced classes, and senior students to take introductory courses.

-For freshmen, the only course requirement is one of the first-year seminar courses called Introduction to Liberal Arts which are usually limited to 16 students (and never more than 18) and shares a common focus on critical analysis and development of written and oral argument.
-Besides a first-year seminar course, the other 31 courses (usually four are taken per semester) required for graduation can be elected by the students themselves.
+For freshmen, the only course requirement is one of the first-year seminar courses called Introduction to Liberal Arts which are limited to 16 to 18 students and shares a common focus on critical analysis and development of written and oral argument.
+The other 31 courses (usually four are taken per semester) required for graduation can be elected by the student.

-16 percent of Monmouth students in the class of 2013 were double majors.
+Sixteen percent of Monmouth students in the class of 2013 were double majors.
 A small number of triple majors and interdisciplinary majors also exist.
-Within five years of graduation, more than 60 percent of Monmouth alumni attend graduate school or another form of ongoing education.
+Within five years of graduation, more than 60 percent of Monmouth College alumni attend graduate school or another form of ongoing education.

-A survey taken six months after the class of 2012 had graduated, showed that 99% of Monmouth graduates were employed (or were in graduate school); the 2013 and 2014 surveys also showed 99%.
+A survey taken six months after the class of 2023 had graduated showed that 98% of Monmouth graduates were employed (or were in graduate school).

 Admission

-The Carnegie Foundation classifies Monmouth as a selective institution.
-For the Class of 2017 (enrolled autumn 2013), Monmouth received 2972 applications and accepted 1914 (64.4%).
+Admissions to Monmouth are classified as "selective".
+For the Class of 2017 (enrolled fall 2013), Monmouth received 2972 applications and accepted 1914 (64.4%).
+In 2022, the acceptance rate was 66%.

-In 2014, 54% of students were female and 46% were male.
-Students came from 30 states and 35 countries.
-25% were students of color and 7% were international students.
+In 2023, 51% of students were female and 51% were male.
+Students come from 28 states and 21 countries.
+27% were students of color and 1% were international students.

-The transfer admissions process was more selective, with 126 admitted (51.2%) out of 246 applicants for the 2013 autumn semester.

-The college uses rolling admissions meaning that once the prospective student's application for admission is complete, a decision is usually made by the college within two weeks.

 Associated Colleges of the Midwest consortium

 Monmouth is a founding member of the fourteen-member Associated Colleges of the Midwest (ACM) consortium.
 The colleges share resources and develop and operate common off-campus academic programs.
-The members of the ACM include some of the finest colleges and universities in the middle west region of the United States and include top-ranked Carleton College and Grinnell College among others.
+The members of the ACM include colleges in the middle west region of the United States and include Carleton College and Grinnell College among others.